zackxzhang/gpie/README.md

 - several "avant-garde" kernels such as spectral kernel and neural kernel allow for exploration of new ideas
 - each kernel implements anisotropic variant besides isotropic one to support automatic relevance determination
-- a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
+- a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
 - core computations such as likelihood and analytical gradient are carefully formulated for speed and robustness
 - Bayesian optimizer offers a powerful strategy in optimizing expensive-to-evaluate, black-box objectives

 ### Functionality
 - kernel functions
     - white kernel
     - constant kernel